mwcproject/mwc-qt-wallet/DOC/README.md

 ### Exchange Examples
 Exchanges may handle Deposits and Withdrawals with different Methods (File/Online).
-To Setup your wallet to Listen please consult below Documentations on how to Receive/Send Funds.
+To Setup your wallet to Listen please consult below Documents on how to Receive/Send Funds.

 - [HTTP Example: Hotbit](hotbit_withdrawal.md.md)